fifth-postulate/parser-combinators/workshop/guide/src/work/orThat.md

 > * takes one or more functions as arguments,
 > * returns a function as its result.

 In our case it does both.
 We accept two parsers, which themselves are functions and in turn returns a parser, again a function.
-The type of the `or` is
+The type of `or` is

 ```
 or : (string -> [(T, string)]) -> (string -> [(T, string)]) -> (string -> [(T, string)])